Chapter 5120:1-1 Release

 (J) Institution: “Institution” shall be defined as any penal institution operated directly by the department of rehabilitation and correction, which is used for the custody, care or treatment of criminal offenders.

-(O) Parole board hearing panel: That body of the parole board designated by the parole board chair to conduct release consideration hearings.
-A panel shall consist of a designated number of members and/or hearing officers.
+(M) Parole board hearing panel: That body of the parole board designated by the parole board chair to conduct release consideration hearings.
+A panel may consist of one member or a designated number of members and/or hearing officers.

-(Q) Projected release date: An action taken by the parole board to establish a future date of release from six months to one year from the date of the hearing based on the inmate complying with program and institution conduct requirements.
+(O) Projected release date: An action taken by the parole board to establish a future date of release not less than six months or more than ten years from the date of the hearing based on the inmate complying with program and institution conduct requirements.

 (A) The department of rehabilitation and correction, division of parole and community services (DP&CS) shall recover from offenders under supervision on or after the effective date of this rule, a supervision fee, pursuant to division (D)(5) of section 5120.56 of the Revised Code.
 Offenders placed on, or moved to monitored time, shall not pay a supervision fee.